turingschool/mod-0-curriculum/session1/index.md

 > “Our mission is to unlock human potential by training a diverse, inclusive student body to succeed in high-fulfillment technical careers.”

-### Growth Mindset
+### A different type of learning environment

 Turing is a very challenging experience for most people.
 In order to be successful I'd highly recommend that you embrace a **growth mindset**.
 This means that you believe that knowledge and intelligence can be improved through hard work and dedication, and that you may fail at something before you're successful at it.
+It's the difference between being good at something right off the bat, and working really hard to get good at something that sets people apart here.

+**There is no transcript** - Sure, you'll get a diploma upon graduation, but we don't have GPAs at Turing and grades are not the measurement of success. **We measure success in understanding.** Throughout your time at Turing you'll have projects and assessments that will allow us as instructors to guage your success.
+The main reason for this is because the ultimate goal here is for you to get a job in software development.
+And to do so, you need to show understanding during the interview process.

 ### Communication

 Make sure that you've added the [Mod 0 Calendar](https://calendar.google.com/calendar?cid=Y2FzaW1pcmNyZWF0aXZlLmNvbV8xMnA0NjkzaG1lcjFvcmNlcHA3NHZnNzdwZ0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to your own calendar.
 This is where you will find all mod 0 related events, including sessions, capstone study sessions, and other community wide events.

-Joanne will also remind you when these events are via **[slack](https://turingschool.slack.com/)**, which is the primary mode of communication we use at Turing.
+Joanne will also remind you when these events are via [slack](https://turingschool.slack.com/), which is the primary mode of communication we use at Turing.
 Make sure that you're checking it once a day so that you can stay up to date.
+It's also a great place to ask questions if you are running into issues, as people are likely experiencing the same issue that you are.

 ## Mod 0 Expecations